hmrc/hmrc-frontend/README.md

 # HMRC Frontend

-This repository contains the source files and documentation for the Components & Design Patterns used to design and build digital services for the HMRC Tax Platform.
+HMRC Frontend contains the code and documentation for design patterns used to build digital services for HMRC.

+See live examples of HMRC Frontend patterns and guidance on when to use them in your service, in HMRC Design Patterns.

-It provides additional styles on top of the [GOV.UK styles](govuk-frontend).
+HMRC Frontend provides code for additional patterns designed specifically for HMRC, on top of those in [GOV.UK Frontend](govuk-frontend).

 ## Quick Start